calitb/ServerNextJS/README.md

 export MANAGEMENT_ACCESS_TOKEN=<management api token>
 ```

-#### Troubleshooting.

-Make sure you have at least a blank space in Contentful called `tabula-rasa`.

-Make sure the file `tsconfig.json` contains `"module": "CommonJS"` before running the migrations.

 ## Continuous Deployment

 The file `./update_fe.sh` is required in the deployment machine as specified in the `./github/workflows/deployment.yml` file